-Mighty Networks is an all-in-one white label community platform where Hosts can build powerful communities of engaged members to master something great together.
+Mighty is an all-in-one white label community platform where Hosts can use cultural software to build powerful communities of engaged members.
 It packs a punch with a ton of customization features, monetization options, the ability to live stream from mobile or desktop, teach courses rooted in community, and more.

 The first thing to look for in online community software is whether or not it gives you the features you need to launch and grow your community!
 You need a platform that lets you bring your vision to life, and you don’t want to be held back by community-building features that are either missing or that don’t work.

 We’ll talk about things like courses, member engagement, and live streaming to help you decide which of these options is best for you.

 A good community platform will give you the power to bring your own branding to the mix, letting you add your own flavor to your community.
 It should go beyond just giving you a spot to drop your logo in, and give you the tools to create an immersive brand experience for your members.